 Gimmicky Fat Loss Supplements

 I swear, if I see another green coffee bean fat loss commercial I’m gonna devote my life to killing the coffee plant (shhh, don’t tell my wife).
 I see these things in my Walmart or other stores and half of them are gone.
 All because someone like Dr. Oz gave it an OK.
-Here’s the honest truth – fat loss supplements work with a great diet and exercise program, but they’re overpriced, safety untested, and completely unnecessary.
+Here’s the honest truth – fat loss supplements work with a great diet and exercise program, but they’re overpriced, safety untested, completely unnecessary, and might give you a 5% bump in fat loss.
+That’s it.

 90% of the people buying these products take them and don’t change a single other thing about their lifestyle, and then they wonder why they’re back looking for the next miracle pill.
 Let’s cut the monster off at the head and stop falling for the hype.
 If there’s a rumored shortage of some fat loss supplement, it’s because everyone’s falling for the fad.
 Put yourself in the other 10% that think independently and with common sense.